 - Recording Documents & Keeping Good Records (video overview)

 - What to do after the loan is paid off? (video overview)

-And as a final, HUGE BONUS – this package also comes with all the same tutorials as it relates to a Deed of Trust.
-You’ll get an entire second course at no additional cost to you.
+And as a final, HUGE BONUS – this module comes with all the same tutorials as it relates to a Deed of Trust.
+You’ll get an entire second set of instructions and documents at no additional cost to you.